Flair Analog Milk Thermometer

 Manufacturer Flair Espresso (designed in Irvine, California, USA)

-Analog vs Digital — which variant is right for you?
+Analog or Digital – which variant is right for you?

-Target Area Display Color-marked on dial Numerical display (interpret yourself)
+Target range Color-coded on the dial Numerical display

-Use Robust home setup, café everyday, battery-free Demanding home setup, latte art competition, multi-drink setup
+Use Robust home setup, daily café use, battery-free Fast reading, multi-drink setup

 Cappuccino 60–65 °C